-Figure 3 shows movements of the CPI headline, CPI Core (excluding fresh food), CPI Core-Core (excluding food and energy-related), Since all three CPIs move together, it shows the role of energy was relatively small, in the run up to the high inflation period of 1974.
-There are at a maximum a 5% point difference between Core and Core-Core, which is roughly the contribution of energy prices.
+Figure 7.3 shows movements of the CPI headline, CPI core (excluding fresh food), and CPI core-core (excluding food and energy-related).
+Since all three CPIs move together, it shows the role of energy was relatively small, in the run-up to the high inflation period of 1974.
+There is a maximum 5 percent point difference between core and core-core, which is roughly the contribution of energy prices.